devfavian/BitByte/README.md

 - `!Bhelp` → Replies with a list of command
 - `!Bping` → Replies with `pong!`
-- `!Buserinfo` → → Displays information about the user
+- `!Buserinfo` → Displays information about you or a mentioned user
 - `!Bclear` → Deletes a specified number of messages (admin only)
 - `!Bavatar` → Shows the avatar of yourself or a mentioned user in high resolution
-- `!Bservericon` → Shows the server icon in high resolution (1024px).
+- `!Bservericon` → Shows the server icon in high resolution (1024px)

 More utilities and fun commands coming soon!